Crazy What Love Can Do

 "Crazy What Love Can Do" is a collaborative single by French DJ David Guetta with British singers Becky Hill and Ella Henderson.
 It was released on 8 April 2022 through What a DJ and Warner UK.
 A house, pop and electronic dance song, "Crazy What Love Can Do" features themes of female empowerment with lyrics that focus on the feelings and empowerment that love and friendships can bring.
-It was written and produced by Guetta, Jordan Riley, Lewis Thompson, Naeve Applebaum, Rob Harvey, as well as Hill and Henderson who also provide vocals for the song.
+It was written and produced by Ella Henderson, Guetta, Jordan Riley, Lewis Thompson, Naeve Applebaum, Rob Harvey, as well as Hill who also provide vocals for the song.
 A Thelma & Louise-influenced music video was released in April 2022.

 Upon release, "Crazy What Love Can Do" garnered a positive reception from music critics.
 The song peaked at number five on the UK Singles Chart, becoming Guetta's twenty-seventh top ten hit as well Hill's fifth and Henderson's eighth.